Vehicle Tradesperson (Truck & Transport Mechanic)

 Program details and future job prospects

-As a successful apprentice applicant, your career in the trade begins with 48 months of on the job and 6 weeks per year of in classroom training.
+As a successful apprentice applicant, your career in the trade begins with 48 months of on the job and up to 6 weeks per year of in classroom training.

 Where you train and work

 During your apprenticeship, you'll be assigned to a fleet headquarters in BC.
 You may be asked to report to alternate headquarters across the province for limited periods of time during your apprenticeship for rotations.
 As an apprentice, you must be prepared to move from location to location within the province as required by the program.

 As an apprentice, you earn 75% of the full journeyperson trade rate while you learn, with further increases during the apprenticeship.

 You learn and work in a healthy and safe environment supported by a competitive benefit package that includes vacation (minimum of 3 weeks), overtime pay, designated day offs with pay, disability income, health and vision care, and dental benefits.